-- 1. Prepare the combine to use the AHHC feature (applies only to some combine models-refer to the instructions for your combine). - 2.
-Calibrate the sensors used by the AHHC system so that the combine can correctly interpret data from the hall-effect sensors on the float module (for more information, refer to the instructions for your combine).
+- 1. Prepare the combine to use the AHHC feature (applies only to some combine models-refer to the following instructions for your combine). - 2.
+Calibrate the AHHC system so that the combine can correctly interpret data from the height sensor on the float module (refer to the following instructions for your combine).

 Once calibration is complete, you are ready to use the AHHC feature in the field.
-Individual combine settings can improve AHHC performance (for more information, refer to your combine operators manual).
+Individual combine settings can improve AHHC performance (refer to your combine operators manual).

-Sensor voltage must be between 0.5-4.5 V. If the voltage is too close to either end of the voltage range, there will be difficulty with calibration and operation of the AHHC.
-A properly set sensor will have room on both ends of the voltage range.
+The AHHC sensor(s) voltage must be between 0.5-4.5 V. If the voltage is too close to either end of the voltage range, there will be difficulty with calibration and operation of the AHHC.
+A properly set AHHC sensor will have room on both ends of the voltage range.

-Figure 3.406: Sensor Range Properly Set
+Figure 3.421: AHHC - Properly Set